Positive speed self-avoiding walks on graphs with more than one end: Groups with more than one end

-\begin{lemma}Assumption \ref{ap31} (3) holds with the choice of $S$ as given by (\ref{cs}). \end{lemma} \begin{proof}For each component of $G\setminus S$, either all the elements in the component have a normal form starting from a term in $H\setminus C$, or all the elements in the component have a normal form starting from a term in $K\setminus C$, by Lemma \ref{l43}.
+\begin{lemma}Assumption \ref{ap31} (3) holds with the choice of $S$ as given by (\ref{cs}). \end{lemma} \begin{proof}For each component of $G\setminus S$, either all the elements in the component have a normal form starting from a term in $H\setminus C$, or all the elements in the component have a normal form starting from a term in $K \setminus C$, by Lemma \ref{l43}.
+Recall that $A_1$ is an arbitrary component of $G \setminus S$ such that all the elements in $A_1$ have a normal form starting from a term in $H \setminus C$; and $B_1$ is the component of $G\setminus S$ containing $r_2A_1$.